 - Eagles among 8 teams to watch Colin Kaepernick workout

-- What is anxiety?
-Good Day discusses Brandon Brooks, understanding anxiety
+- Good Day discusses Brandon Brooks and understanding anxiety

 In 2016, Brooks revealed his anxiety condition after missing games during that season.